Skip to Content

 Stow-on-the-Wold is the highest town in the Cotswolds, and also owes its impressive buildings to the wool trade.
 The Market Square where sheep would once have been sold is now home to cafés, pubs, galleries and gift shops, though you can still see its medieval wooden stocks on the green.

 How to get there: Stow-on-the-Wold is 19 miles east of Cheltenham.
-The Pulhams 801 bus from Cheltenham takes an hour to reach Stow (Sunday services only available May to September).
-The 801 also stops in Bourton if you want to walk one way between the two.
+The Pulhams 801 bus from Cheltenham Royal Well Bus Station takes around an hour to reach Stow.
+The 801 also stops in Bourton-on-the-Water if you wanted to walk one way between the two.

 The Yew Tree Door at St Edwards Church in Stow-on-the-Wold